Training & Coaching

 • an unusual teambuilding.

 Standing on stage and interacting with an audience is not the average scientist’s cup of tea.
 And a wider audience is an entirely different experience than speaking to fellow experts in your field.
 In this workshop we will practice and improve our stage skills.
 There are technical skills such as being understandable, being visible and speaking with a microphone.
 And importantly, we will work on stage presence and connecting to the audience so you can comfortable address them.
-Science deserves a stage, and you deserve to shine on it!
+Your research deserves a stage!

 How do you engage a wider audience for an idea, project or scientific research?
 Try out your presentation on the test audience in this workshop and learn from the other participants.
 The constructive tips of doctor in linguistics Ben Verhoeven will support you where necessary.
 An idea for a class at kids’ university, a talk for the Science Slam or other form of science communication, we will work on it together.
 We’ll provide each other with a fresh look, creative support and constructive feedback.